In this article, you will learn to prevent burnout by understanding the psychology of exhaustion and what steps take us toward healthy balance.

 - Give yourself adequate breaks, self-care and rest.
 For more ideas, read Grid self-care and 10 ideas for self-care.
 Until you begin to respect and cultivate your wellbeing, don’t expect anyone else to do it for you.
 People generally will treat you as you let them.

-According to Herbert Freudenberger, if one finds themselves on the path of the three steps above, the likely next step is a bunch of negative feelings including conflict, resentment, anger, sadness, upset and more stress!
+According to Herbert Freudenberger, if one finds themselves taking the three steps above, one opens the door to more negative feelings including conflict, resentment, anger, sadness, upset and more stress!

-By contrast, if you’re finding yourself feeling increasingly lighter, happier, more joyful and content – you have found a way to rebalance your life and energetic demands in a way that supports your wellbeing.
-For some group help, check out our Grid retreat or Heart and Mind integration retreat.
-Both events are designed to help attendees take positive steps towards personal empowerment.
+By contrast, if you’re finding yourself feeling increasingly lighter, more joyful and content – you have found a way to rebalance your life and energetic demands in a way that supports your wellbeing.
+If you want some help with this, check out our Grid clinics.